syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Columns.md

 # Columns

-The dclumn definitions are used as the DataSource schema in the grid and it plays vital role in rendering column values in required format and sorting, filtering, editing based on its type.
+The column definitions are used as the DataSource schema in the grid and it plays vital role in rendering column values in required format and sorting, filtering, editing based on its type.
 The `field` property of the columns is necessary to map the datasource values in grid columns.

 N> 1.
 The column with `field` which are not in the datasource, then the column values will be displayed as empty.
 N> 2.
 If the `field` name contains "dot" then it is considered as complex binding.